Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 This tutorial is part of our WordPress installation step-by-step training module, where we show you how to install a WordPress site or blog with no coding skills required.

 Installing WordPress on your domain only takes a few minutes.
 Configuring WordPress settings after the installation takes a little longer (1-2 days or more), but preparing the initial content prior to launching your site is what takes the longest time.
-This is why we recommend that you start thinking about your content first before installing and configuring WordPress.
+This is why we recommend that you start thinking about your content now before installing and configuring WordPress.

 (Launching A WordPress Site – Timeline)